Using Temperature Sensitivity to Estimate Shiftable Electricity Demand: Implications for power system investments and climate change: Introduction

 How much flexible demand exists?
-While many different kinds of demand may be shiftable, a significant share of electricity demand is used for cooling and heating, and low-cost technologies exist, and can likely be improved, to shift these loads.
-With sufficient insulation, energy used for air conditioning and space and water heating can be stored in ice or hot water for hours to days \cite{darby2012,hoonyoon2014,hoonyoon2016}.
+While many different kinds of demand may be shiftable, a significant share of electricity demand is used for cooling and heating, and affordable technologies exist, and can likely be improved, to shift these loads.
+For example, with sufficient insulation, energy used for air conditioning and space and water heating can be stored in ice, hot water, underground materials, or other forms of thermal storage for hours to days, and in some cases seasonally \citep{arteconi2012,darby2012,hoonyoon2014,hoonyoon2016}.
 The resulting flexibility of demand timing can be used to flatten demand profiles, or in more complex renewable systems, shift demand toward variable supply.
-While other flexible uses of electricity likely exist, heating and cooling demand is both substantial and sensitive to ambient temperature fluctuations, and thus estimable on a broad scale.
+While other flexible uses of electricity exist, heating and cooling demand is substantial and sensitive to ambient temperature fluctuations, and thus estimable over time and space.

 In this paper we estimate potentially shiftable heating and cooling demand using a ``top down" approach that links hourly electricity demand across the continental United States to fine-grained estimates of hourly temperature over space and time.
-Our approach bears some resemblance to~\cite{denholm2012using} who identify cooling loads by comparing realized demand in warm months to minimum demand on otherwise similar days.
+Our approach bears some resemblance to~\citep{denholm2012using} who identify cooling loads by comparing realized demand in warm months to minimum demand on otherwise similar days.
 Our approach is more explicit and less susceptible to potentially confounding factors that could be associated with low-demand days and hours; it also accounts for heating-related demand.
 We use a flexible functional form to account for shifts in demand that arise from seasonal, day of week, and time-of-day effects, as well as geospatial variations in climate, which can factor into temperature sensitivity.
-Conditional on these factors, weather variation is arguably conditionally exogenous---as if randomly assigned---and thereby constitutes a viable natural experiment to identify temperature-sensitive load that is likely shiftable.
+Conditional on these factors, weather variation is arguably conditionally exogenous---as if randomly assigned---and thereby constitutes a viable natural experiment to identify temperature-sensitive load that might be shiftable.
 We cross-validate the model by predicting demand in out-of-sample years, and show these predictions to be highly accurate.
 We then use the model to predict the share of temperature-sensitive demand in each hour and region.